apify/apify-docs/docs/schedules.md

 }
 ```

-If the request is successful, you will receive a 201 [HTTP response code](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status) and a JSON object in the response body containing the details of your new schedue.
+If the request is successful, you will receive a 201 [HTTP response code](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status) and a JSON object in the response body containing the details of your new schedule.
 If you receive an error (`4**` code), you will need to check your API token, user ID, or POST request body.

 You can add multiple actor and task runs to a schedule with a single POST request.
 Simply add another object with the run's details to the **actions** array in your POST request's payload object.